Cricket: Sharma century guides India to opening World Cup win

 Chahal returned figures of 4-51 after Bumrah did the early damage by dismissing both South Africa openers.

-Sharma, who survived a dropped catch on one by South Africa captain Faf du Plessis at second slip then anchored India's chase.
+Sharma, who survived a dropped catch on one by South Africa captain Faf du Plessis at second slip then anchored India's chase in measured fashion

 South Africa quick Kagiso Rabada struck early with the wicket of Shikhar Dhawan for eight but his team was short on runs to put pressure on the opposition batting.